 This happens to every trader.

-It’s very frustrating and it feels like you are targetted by some evil crypto god whose only job is to punish you.
+It’s very frustrating and it feels like you are targeted by some evil crypto god whose only job is to punish you.

 Don’t worry, I have the cure for this and it’s easier than you might think.

-The reason why you can’t seem to get the short positions right or why you can’t ever buy a bottom in the market is because you are trading with a subjective idea.
+The reason why you can’t seem to get the short positions right or why you can’t ever buy a bottom in the market is that you are trading with a subjective idea.

 For some reason, you just happen to think that the market is too expensive or too low and it has to turn.
 Literally, every trader has had these thoughts so you are not alone.

 When I was learning how to trade I was so frustrated with this so I started to ask myself what was going on.

 Why am I fighting the market over and over again when I can’t beat it?

 The truth is that you are not fighting the market, you just don’t know what a positive or negative market is.

 If you knew what positive market behavior looks like or what negative market behavior looks like you would not have this problem.